 Carpet

-The carpet around a toilet is also not hygienic, particularly when males are present, and it is harder to keep clean.
+Carpet around a toilet is also not hygienic, particularly when males are present, and is harder to keep clean.

 Solid wood flooring

-Moisture or spills in your bathroom will cause solid wood to expand and contract leading to buckling and floor failure – Use wood effect vinyls or bathroom-specific laminates such as Aquastep instead.
+Moisture or spills in your bathroom will cause a solid wood to expand and contract leading to buckling and floor failure – Use wood effect vinyls or bathroom specific laminates such as Aquastep instead.

 Standard laminates